AppSecure-nrw/security-belts/blue/logging-concept.md

 # Logging Concept

 Create a logging concept considering the following aspects:
-- What kind of information do you want/have to log?
 - Which data classification does your log data have?
   - Does your data include PII (personally identifiable information)?
 - Which regulatory requirements apply to your software?